Mdusaid922/Mdusaid922/README.md

 - 👋 Hi, I’m @Mdusaid922
 - 👀 I’m interested in softwear development
 - 🌱 I’m currently learning ...
+MERN STACK
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... mdusaid922@gmail.com /// https://www.linkedin.com/in/muhammad-usaid-a33a6a1bb/

 <!---
 Mdusaid922/Mdusaid922 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.